Amazigh Voyage

 UNESCO World Heritage Site

 This desert fortress is a glimpse into the past.
 Deemed a UNESCO world heritage site in 1987, the ancient architecture has been lovingly preserved.
 The walls are routinely reinforced with red mud clay and straw to keep the structures in their original form.
-Measuring about 1300 square meters, Ait Benhaddou is built into the side of a large hill, its cluster of buildings tapering and twisting upwards, coming together at the tallest central peak, reaching for the sky.
+Ait Benhaddou measures about 1,300 square meters.
+It is built into the side of a large hill.
+The cluster of buildings tapers and twists upwards, converging at the tallest central peak that reaches for the sky.

 Origins of Ait Benhaddou

-Legend places the origin of Ait Benhaddou in the 10th century, when it started as a single traditional kasbah built by a man named Ben Haddou.
-He lived there with his family, and, as his seven sons began families of their own, together they built more houses surrounding the original kasbah.
-As more families built more unique homes, Ait Benhaddou continuously grew over generations, until it was eventually surrounded by fortified walls to protect it from incoming raids.
-Today, the buildings are mostly abandoned and quiet, with peaceful scents of clay and straw filling the air as visitors explore the empty walkways and buildings.
+Legend places the origin of Ait Benhaddou in the 10th century.
+It began as a single traditional kasbah built by a man named Ben Haddou.
+He lived there with his family.
+As his seven sons started families of their own, they built more houses around the original kasbah.
+Over generations, more families added unique homes, and Ait Benhaddou grew continuously.
+Eventually, fortified walls surrounded the settlement to protect it from raids.

 Meet Local Berber Families as You Explore Ait Benhaddou

 Today, only a few local families remain.
 These families take pride in their minimalist living conditions, living the Berber lifestyle and creating beautiful homes on this historic land.
 They are very welcoming to the visitors who explore Ait Benhaddou, sometimes inviting lucky guests to have a traditional Moroccan mint tea in their home.
 Have a seat at their table and embrace the hospitality as you meet parents, children, and grandparents.
-Enjoy the break from the sun as the breeze flows in from open windows, cooling the mint-scented steam from your cup of tea.
+Enjoy a break from the sun as a cool breeze flows in through open windows.
+The mint-scented steam rises gently from your cup of tea.
 Take a humble moment to be thankful for this welcome into the Berber community.

 Ancient Trading Post

 Ait Benhaddou was once used as a commercial trading post for those crossing between Sahara and Marrakech.
-It is one of many Ksars perfectly situated along the Trans-Saharan trade route.
-Standing among the quiet buildings today, one can only imagine the hustle and bustle of ancient caravans of traders with camels, carrying wealthy loads of gold, salt, and cloth.
+ManyKsarsperfectlysituatedalongtheTrans-Saharantraderouteexist.
+Standing among the quiet buildings today, you can only imagine the hustle and bustle of ancient caravans.
+Traders with camels carried precious loads of gold, salt, and cloth.

 Learn the Art of Rug Making as you Explore Ait Benhaddou

 While the ancient city no longer sees trading caravans, visitors can still find local Moroccan goods for sale.
 Women of the Berber families take pride in weaving traditional rugs.
 Using large wooden looms and colourful fabrics, these women oversee every detail, handweaving to ensure absolute quality.
 The rugs are a form of art and incorporate unique dyes and colours, each pattern chosen with purpose and care.
-Visitors who purchase one of these beautiful rugs invite a piece of Berber culture to live and flow through their home.
+Visitors who purchase these beautiful rugs bring a piece of Berber culture into their home.
+The rugs invite that culture to live and flow within.

 Ait Benhaddou in Film

-The surreal ancient structures of Ait Benhaddou have caught the eye of artists, filmmakers, and photographers from all over the world.
-Notably featured in Lawrence of Arabia, Gladiator, and Game of Thrones, the mysterious beauty of the Ksar has been the backdrop of protagonists, heroes, and queens.
-The red mud brick colour of the iconic towers and kasbahs provide the grand desert atmosphere needed to make these stories come alive.
+The surreal ancient structures of Ait Benhaddou have captivated artists, filmmakers, and photographers worldwide.
+This mysterious Ksar has appeared in famous productions like Lawrence of Arabia, Gladiator, and Game of Thrones.
+It has served as the backdrop for protagonists, heroes, and queens alike.
+The iconic red mud brick towers and kasbahs create a grand desert atmosphere, bringing these stories to life.

 Explore Ait Benhaddou at Sunset